xumouren225588/uup/README.md

 This shrink wraps the [UUP dump](https://git.uupdump.net/uup-dump) project into a single command.

-This must be executed in a Windows 2022 host.
+This can be executed in a Windows server 2022 x64 host or Windows 11 arm64.

 This supports the following Windows Editions: